 with magnitude information

-or only with
+information or only with

 magnitude information

-or only with magnitude information
+only with magnitude

 The relation of the various scales and harmonic series can perhaps be more easily understood from this visualization [PDF 9k] [PNG 11k] showing the harmonic relation on a musical scale; it's still a very busy chart.
 As guidelines the equal tempered scale and the scale resulting from the pythagorean pure intervals are shown.
 A pure or pythagorean interval is one where the frequency ratio is of two small integers.
 The pythagorean scale c : d : e : f : g : a : b : c is given by 1/1 : 9/8 : 5/4 : 4/3 : 3/2 : 5/3 : 15/8 : 2/1.
 The most pure interval aside from the octave is hence the pythagorean fifth, given by a frequency ratio of 3/2.
 A comparison of progressions of pure intervals reveals that it is (mathematically) impossible to arrive at exactly the same point: A circle of twelve pythagorean fifths is about 74/73 sharp of seven pythagorean octaves, the difference is known as the pythagorean comma.
 Likewise four pythagorean fifths are 81/80 sharp of a pythagorean third two octaves up, known as the syntonic comma.
 Looking at the chart you'll find similar »commas« with the other pythagorean intervals, most notably the fourth (I don't know if these »commas« have their own names).